-Tyres are the major component of any mobile device, it doesn’t only help in the mobility of such device but also assists in suspending the device above the ground thereby eliminating major vibrations from affecting the two parts in contact with each other, i.e. vibrations from ground not affecting the device and vice versa.
+Tires are the major component of any mobile device, it doesn’t only help in the mobility of such device but also assists in suspending the device above the ground thereby eliminating major vibrations from affecting the two parts in contact with each other, i.e. vibrations from the ground not affecting the device and vice versa.

-THE MAKING OF TYRES
+THE MAKING OF TIRES

-TYPES OF TYRES
+TYPES OF TIRES

-FUNCTIONS OF TYRES
+FUNCTIONS OF TIRES

 It suspends mobile equipment, vehicles, machines and heavy mobile generators from the ground.